JasonQSY/JasonQSY.github.io/_posts/2017-10-19-numerical-methods.md

 ## Reference

 - A Friendly Introduction to Numerical Analysis.
-- UMich MATH 371 Introduction to Numerical Methods.
+- MATH 371 Introduction to Numerical Methods, University of Michigan.